Alan107-gif/Customisable-programming-Language-Compiler/README.md

 # Customisable Programming Language Compiler

-This repository contains a minimal example of a compiler for a very small, customisable programming language.
-The code is written in C++ and uses a simple lexer, parser and bytecode interpreter.
-It demonstrates how a custom language can be compiled and executed on both Linux and Windows using standard build tools.
+This project contains a comfortable yet small compiler for a toy programming language.
+It demonstrates how to build and run a custom language on Linux and Windows.

-## Features

-- Variable declarations using `let`
-- Integer arithmetic with `+`, `-`, `*`, `/`
-- Print statements
-- Cross platform build via CMake

-The implementation is intentionally small but can be extended with more language features such as conditionals, loops or additional data types.
+## 1. Installing and Using

-## Building
+### Building

-### Linux
+#### Linux
 ```bash
 mkdir build
 cd build